• Plant Nutrition

 In my experience, even with solid pre-season applications, many fields fall short on critical nutrients in-season.
 Nutrient deficiencies aren’t always about insufficient fertilizer.
 Environmental and soil conditions can limit nutrient availability, including:

-• Compaction or insect damage that inhibits root growth
+• Compaction or insect damage that inhibits root growth.

-• High or low soil pH (ideal pH is around 6.5)
+• High or low soil pH (ideal pH is around 6.5).

-• Nutrient imbalance (an excess of one nutrient can tie up another)
+• Nutrient imbalance (an excess of one nutrient can tie up another).

-• Low organic matter or overall fertility degradation
+• Low organic matter or overall fertility degradation.

-• Cool soil temperatures, which can slow nutrient uptake
+• Cool soil temperatures, which can slow nutrient uptake.

 Addressing these foundational issues helps reduce the risk of in-season nutrient deficiencies but doesn’t eliminate them entirely.

-Finding an Effective In-Season Solution
+Finding Effective In-Season Solutions

 So how can you respond in-season when a deficiency is identified?
 Depending on which nutrients are deficient, you might need to take different courses of action.